X-Anas-X/read-notes.md/class-02.md

 # Chapter 2:
 - The <i> element makes your text italic.
-- The <sup> element is used to superscript charecters.
+- The <sup> element is used to superscript characters.
 - The <sub> element is used to subscript characters.
 - If the browser white space collapsing